 The reason for the interruption is either an error in or malfunction in your "internal body clock" or inconsistency to the "internal body clock" and the external surroundings (for instance, social or work demands), which can affect the duration and timing of your sleep.

-The circadian imbalance causes issues functioning at school, at work, and at social events.
+The circadian imbalance causes issues functioning at school, at work, and in social events.

 The situations that cause a circadian rhythm sleep disorder are: